 13. Short Ginger Locs

-To protect natural hair that has been dyed ginger, choose a protective style in matching colored marley twist hair for a flawless look.
+To protect natural hair that has been dyed ginger, choose a protective style in matching colored Marley twist hair for a flawless look.
+You can choose any other color that suits you.

 Switch up standard box partings for something more curved.
 To achieve this use a rat tail comb.